School Life

 About the Instructor

 Joanna Miller, E-RYT 500.
 Joanna received her yoga teacher training from the Lotus Pond graduating in 2013 and since has taught over 10 years in yoga studios and private classes.
 She has continued her education receiving certificates in Restorative yoga and Yoga for Scoliosis.
-She spent one year teaching PE yoga at Farnell Middle school before beginning the Yoga and Mindfulness program with Ann Marie Hardy here at Berkeley Prep where she has continued to teach these past four years.
+She spent one year teaching PE yoga at Farnell Middle school before beginning the Yoga and Mindfulness program with Ann Marie Hardy here at Berkeley Prep where she has continued to teach these past five years.

 Holding a BA in Social Work from Villanova University, Joanna upon graduation worked as an Intensive Case Manager providing community services and organizing support for teenage girls transitioning back to home and school from inpatient psychiatric care.